 What is the Culture Monitor?

 The Culture Monitor brings together data on developments in cultural life in the Netherlands and makes it accessible in various ways.
-Textual analyzes report on long-term trends and put current developments on the agenda.
+Textual analyses report on long-term trends and put current developments on the agenda.
 An interactive dashboard also provides access to a database with a large number of indicators about the Dutch cultural sector.

-The Culture Monitor builds on and connects as much as possible to previous monitoring instruments such as Culture in pictures (Ministry of Education, Culture and Science, until 2017), Cultural life (SCP, 2018) and the Culture Index and The State of Culture (Boekman Foundation, 2013-2019).
+The Culture Monitor builds on and connects as much as possible to previous monitoring instruments such as Culture in pictures (Ministry of Education, Culture and Science, until 2017), Cultural life (SCP, 2018) and the Culture Index and The State of Culture(Boekman Foundation, 2013-2019).

 How does the Culture Monitor work?